Rufus Wainwright (album): Songs

+In Japan, the album was released with the bonus track "A Bit of You".
+In May 2023, the album's 25th anniversary, a remastered version was released with songs previously released on the 2011 box set House of Rufus plus three session outtakes.
+The track list consists of the original album plus the tracks: "Hankering", "Saint James Infirmary", "More Wine", "Fame Into Love Into Death", "One More Chance", "A Bit of You", "Dreams and Daydreams", "Miss Otis Regrets", "So Fine", and "Come".
+For the album's cover, Wainwright recreated his original art using a photograph of him at age 50.

 Promotion

 Wainwright acknowledged that his debut album was "not a single driven album"; no singles were released from it.
 To promote the album, a music video was produced for the song "April Fools".
 Directed by Sophie Muller, the video features Wainwright in Los Angeles "amidst a clique of classic opera characters" such as Madame Butterfly, attempting to prevent each of them from committing suicide.
 However, in each instance he arrives too late.
 The video also contains cameo appearances by No Doubt's Gwen Stefani, a friend of Muller's, and Hole bassist Melissa Auf der Maur, a high school acquaintance and former roommate of Wainwright's.
 Part of the video was filmed in Stefani's house.

 Wainwright performed "Beauty Mark" on Today, the American morning news and talk show.
 He also taped an episode of MTV's television program 120 Minutes to promote the album, which aired on March 28, 1999.
 An advertisement in Billboard promoting the album also referred to appearances on CBS News Sunday Morning, Late Night with Conan O'Brien, Late Show with David Letterman, and Sessions at West 54th.

 In the year prior to the album's release, Wainwright opened for artists such as Barenaked Ladies and Sean Lennon.
 On March 1, 1999, Wainwright began his first tour as a headlining act in Hoboken, New Jersey.
 During that month, Wainwright toured throughout New England and the mid-Atlantic states, Ontario (Ottawa and Toronto), Quebec (Montreal), the southern United States (Nashville, and Atlanta), and the midwestern United States (Cincinnati, Chicago, and Pontiac).
 Wainwright continued to tour throughout the month of April before heading to Europe.
 Stops were mostly along the West Coast, including four in California, Portland, Oregon, and Seattle.
 Three concerts were also held in western Canada, including Vancouver, Edmonton, and Calgary.